tommyokeefe/tommy-okeefe-com/src/content/blog/00-hpw-intro-inequality-ideology-propaganda/index.md

 In a nutshell this looks something like:

-_Inequality ➡️ flawed ideology ➡️ propaganda that further cuts off paths for rational discourse_
+**Inequality ➡️ flawed ideology ➡️ propaganda that further cuts off paths for rational discourse.**

 In the USA we’ve had inequality built into the system from the very beginning, and that has led to some deeply entrenched flawed ideologies.